Skip to main content

 5

-Before executing an app, an agent should fetch app metadata unless it already has fresh metadata cached for that exact appId.
+When using direct REST app execution instead of lamina_create, fetch app metadata unless you already have fresh metadata cached for that exact appId.
 This is important because the app metadata is the source of truth for:

 • parameter names